hbctraining/Intro-to-ChIPseq-flipped/lessons/03_QC_FASTQC.md

 <img src="../img/filezilla_login.png" width="500">
 </p>

-The **"Per base sequence quality"** plot is the most important analysis module in FastQC for ChIP-seq; it provides the distribution of quality scores across all bases at each position in the reads.
+The **[Per base sequence quality](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/2%20Per%20Base%20Sequence%20Quality.html)** plot is the most important analysis module in FastQC for ChIP-seq; it provides the distribution of quality scores across all bases at each position in the reads.
 This information helps determine whether there are any problems during the sequencing of your data.
 Generally, we might observe a decrease in quality towards the ends of the reads, but we shouldn't see any quality drops at the beginning or in the middle of the reads.

 <p align="center">
 	<img src="../img/03_fastqc_sequence_quality.png" width="600">